ruchikj1998/netflix-gpt/README.md

 - Using TMDB API for moview lists
     - Play Now Movie API
     - Vides Api for a single movide for feting a trailer
+- Custom hooks for Movie lists and Movie videos (Trailer)
+- Managing the API data by storing it into the Redux store
+- Build secondary component (SecondaryBrowserContainer)

 ## Features